littlepanic72/FinancialData/README.md

 # FinancialData

-## This Julia code fetchs financial data from Yahoo/Quandl and forecasts stock price ranges using random forests.
+## This Julia program fetches financial data from Yahoo Finance/Quandl and forecasts stock price ranges using random forests.

 ![History and forecast of price range index of QQQ](qqq_history.png)